 He stayed in South Africa for 21 years, fighting for Indian rights.
 In those days, South Africa was under British rule.
-People of color-which included South Africans and the many Indians who lived in South Africa-were not considered to be equal citizens.
+People of color-which included native Africans and the many Indians who lived in South Africa-were not considered equal citizens to those of European descent.
 Gandhi became closely involved with the suffering of the Indian laborers, and spent time caring for the sick and the poor.

-Mahatma Gandhi, 1946 (Image credit: LIFE Photo Archive)
+Mohandas "Mahatma" Gandhi, 1946 (Image credit: LIFE Photo Archive)

 Gandhi supported the British when he felt they were right and opposed them when he felt they were wrong.
-One day he was riding the first-class train car, where he had a ticket, and a white man insisted he leave since he was not white-skinned.
+One day he was riding in a first-class train car, where he had a ticket, and a white man demanded he leave since he was not white-skinned.
 When Gandhi insisted his ticket gave him the right to be there, he was forced off the train at the next station.
 This simple act of civil disobedience-refusing to give up his seat because of his skin color-began a lifelong devotion to fight "the deep disease of color prejudice."